 What Are We Looking For in Our SVF Partners?

-- Social Enterprise: The Social Venture Fund focuses exclusively on for-profit social enterprises that are committed to positive and measurable social impact.
-In evaluating potential investments, we employ rigorous social and financial valuation techniques to ensure that companies have the potential to provide a strong blended social and financial return.
+CSD Social Venture Fund invests $50,000-$1,000,0000 in majority deaf-owned, for-profit enterprises that are committed to positive and measurable social impact.
+In evaluating potential investments, we employ rigorous valuation techniques to ensure that companies have the potential to provide a strong, blended societal and financial return.

 *We use Gust.com for our application process.
 Gust is a website that helps businesses find sources for funding and apply for investment from organizations like CSD SVF.